When is an old building not so old? When historicism influenced the architect, as was the case for some of Vienna’s more

 Vienna has its fair share of truly old buildings.
 For example, parts of the Hofburg palace in the centre date back to the 16th century and parts of Stephansdom cathedral to the 1200s.

-Some of the city’s apparently old buildings, though, aren’t as old as they might seem to the casual observer.
+Some of the city’s apparently old buildings, though, aren’t quite as old as they might seem to the casual observer.

 In Vienna, the peak of historicism’s popularity coincided with the period of massive reconstruction that took place in the second half of the 19th century.

-As such, many of the city’s famous buildings alongside this Ring, as well as many residential properties built by aristocrats and industrialists, mimic much older architectural approaches.
+As such, many of the city’s famous buildings alongside this Ring, as well as various residential properties built by aristocrats and industrialists, mimic much older architectural approaches.

 This reaction contributed to the remarkable period of artistic, cultural, and intellectual creativity we know as Vienna modernism.

 Where to learn more

 Historicism is best experienced on site.
 Just about every prominent building you find along the Ring, for example, went up after 1850 but looks considerably older.
 Some of the more famous examples are:

 Visitors often assume the Votivkirche is a well-preserved medieval cathedral, thanks to the characteristic Gothic looks you associate with places such as Canterbury cathedral or Notre Dame.
 They completed it in 1879.

 The city hall building looms over the square that hosts such wonders as the city’s biggest Christmas market.
 The impression is of a Gothic giant, all stone towers, pointed arches and geometric patterns above the windows.
 It went up in 1883.

 And beyond architecture?

-Additionally, you can witness the gradual fall of historicism and rise of modernist approaches in painting, for example, when you view collections of art by the likes of Gustav Klimt.
+Additionally, you can witness the gradual fall of historicism and rise of modernist approaches in art, for example, when you view collections of works by the likes of Gustav Klimt.
 Try, for example, the permanent collections at Upper Belvedere or in the Leopold Museum.